 DataGrip provides code completion based on the context and schema constraints, helping you write SQL code faster.
-Let’s have a look at the most important completion features.
+Let’s have a look at the most important code completion features.

-The IDE can complete your statement in a
+The IDE can complete your whole

-JOIN clause if the tables are connected with a foreign key.
+JOIN statement if the tables are

 When you write

 INSERT statements, listing all the fields takes a lot

 DataGrip completion can relieve you of this responsibility by generating the list

 just use the first letters of the words — it’s all you need, the rest will be completed with